Lesley Curwen

 the poet

 Plymouth-based poet, broadcaster, sailor and winner of the inaugural Molecules Unlimited poetry competition, Lesley Curwen writes about loss in the natural world – loss she saw inflicted by the global capitalism she used to report on.
 Together with Jane R Rogers and Tahmina Maula, she collaborated on the pamphlet Invisible Continents.
-Lesley's solo work, Recovery Attempt, will be published in 2024 by The Hedgehog Poetry Press, and she'll also publish eco-chapbook Sticky with Miles with Dreich the same year.
+Lesley's solo work, Rescue Lines, was published by The Hedgehog Poetry Press in July 2024.
 A Wales Poetry Award finalist in 2022, Lesley has found homes for her poems with journals and publishers including Black Bough Poetry, Broken Sleep Books, After..., Atrium, Spelt Magazine, The Alchemy Spoon and Ice Floe Press.

 the poems